 Demographic Preference Research

-There are low amounts of data existing for what a consumer prefers when it comes to wearable devices.
-Especially when with the varying regions in mind.
+There are low amounts of data for consumer preferences on wearable devices.
+Especially when we take varying regions under consideration.
 Think about how different cultures place commands and respond to voices & tones.

 An outcome of our research found that preference of voice gender varied per user.
 A masculine voice is commonly associated with authority, and may work better as a voice coach in cultures that desire a more authoritative voice.
 On the other hand, a feminine voice is often associated with comfort, which could be more motivational in a different geographic region.